 BP remains one of the world's three largest independent (as opposed to state-owned) petroleum producers and refiners, jostling with Shell and ExxonMobil for leadership of the global market.
 Like the other oil majors, it manages all stages of oil production from exploration to drilling, transporting, refining and retailing.
 Proved reserves at the end of 2020 were 18.0bn barrels of oil or equivalent.
 Production averaged 3.5m barrels per day.
 However it now prefers to describe itself as an energy company, as it attempts to shift at least some of its reliance on fossil fuels.
 It also operates in a wide variety of other fields including renewable energy, gas and other areas, but agreed in 2020 to quit the petrochemicals business altogether, selling what was left of that division to Ineos for $5bn.
-In the consumer sector, the group operates an extensive global network of service stations under brands including BP, Arco and Aral, and it operates electric vehicle recharging networks in the UK and some other countries.
+In the consumer sector, the group operates or licenses an extensive global network of around 18,900 service stations under brands including BP, Arco and Aral, and it operates electric vehicle recharging networks in the UK and some other countries.
 Forecourt retail partners include Marks & Spencer in the UK, McDonalds in the US, Pick n Pay in South Africa, Iseya Kosan in Japan, REWE in Germany and Ahold's Albert Heijn in the Netherlands.
 A deal to acquire Woolworths Australia's chain of petrol station convenience stores in 2016 was blocked by regulators.
 BP's portfolio of motor oils and lubricants is led by worldwide market leader Castrol.
 The current business was created from a series of mammoth takeovers in the late 1990s, including that of US giants Amoco and Arco.
 These replenished the group's ageing oil reserves and gave it a commanding network of service stations throughout the US and Europe.
 Yet despite its size, BP has wrestled with a string of problems over the past two decades.
-In the early 2000s the group had begun to shape up as one of the forces to be reckoned with in the exploitation of Russia's huge untapped reserves until interference from that country's government prompted a series of political battles which culminated in BP's exit from the region in 2012.
+In the early 2000s the group had begun to shape up as one of the forces to be reckoned with in the exploitation of Russia's huge untapped reserves.
+However, interference from that country's government prompted a series of political battles which culminated in BP's exit from the region in 2012.
 It retains a 20% stake in state-controlled Russian oil giant Rosneft.
-Meanwhile, BP's US operations, and for a while the group's very future, came under threat from a catastrophic drilling accident in the Gulf of Mexico which created the worst environmental disaster in history and cost billions in clean-up expenses and regulatory penalties.
+Meanwhile, BP's US operations, and for a while the group's very future, came under threat from a catastrophic drilling accident in the Gulf of Mexico in 2010 which created the worst environmental disaster in history and cost billions in clean-up expenses and regulatory penalties.
 Since 2014, though, there has been comparative stability in the business.
 Bernard Looney succeeded Bob Dudley as group CEO in 2020.
 After tripling in 2018 to almost $10bn, net profit more than halved in 2019 to $4.2bn as a result of steep impairment charges on the sale of less profitable production sites.
 The Covid pandemic, and a sharp drop in demand for fuel, created further pressure in 2020.
 Another large impairment charge against production resulted in a net loss of $20.3bn, while revenues plunged from a high of $299bn in 2018 to $180.4bn.

 Which agencies handle advertising for BP?
 Find out more from the Account Assignments database.